-Calculation excludes Not Stated category from the denominator.
+$\label{lem:calculation} \textbf{Calculation excludes Not Stated category from the denominator.}$

-Yearbook 2017 has been sourced data from the ABS Census of Population and Housing, which may impact the comparability between 2016 Yearbook published data, which was sourced from ABS, Waste Management, Transport and Motor Vehicle Survey.
+Yearbook 2018 and Yearbook 2017 data have been sourced from the ABS Census of Population and Housing, which may impact the comparability between Yearbook 2016 published data, which was sourced from ABS, Waste Management, Transport and Motor Vehicle Survey.

-54 Giles-Corti B., Ryan K., Foster S. 2012, Increasing density in Australia: maximising the health benefits and minimising harm, Report to the National Heart Foundation of Australia, Melbourne, accessed 6 November 2017 from http://www.heartfoundation.org, au/density>.
+54 Giles-Corti B., Ryan K., Foster S. 2012, Increasing density in Australia: maximising the health benefits and minimising harm, Report to the National Heart Foundation of Australia, Melbourne.